Potentilla basaltica: Flowers

 The flowers at the ends of the stems have bright yellow petals.

 Conservation

 This rare species is a candidate for federal protection.
 The Bureau of Land Management has enacted conservation measures such as fencing populations to exclude grazing animals and closing roads in vulnerable habitat.
 Current threats include changes in local hydrology and the invasion of noxious weeds, such as Lepidium latifolium.
 The populations are apparently stable for the time being.

 This species is a host for the fungus Phragmidium ivesiae.

+Etymology

+Despite its specific epithet, P. basaltica is not found on basalt or basalt-derived soils.
+It is named for the Black Rock Desert itself, which is in turn named for a basalt-capped peak at one end of the adjacent Black Rock Range.